 Zhen Zeng, Benjamin Kuipers

 We aim to enable robot to learn object manipulation by imitation.
 Given external observations of demonstrations on object manipulations, we believe that two underlying problems to address in learning by imitation is

 segment a demonstration into skills that can be individually learned

 formulate the correct RL problem that only considers the relevant aspects of each skill so that the policy for each skill can be effectively learned

 MRI Bias Field Correction Based on Tissue Labeling

-Bias field in MR images, mainly arises from imperfection in RF profiles, harms the performance of many image analysis algorithms.
-Traditional Segmentation based bias field correction methods is constrained by its low intensity based segmentation accuracy.
+The Bias field in MR images mainly arises from imperfection in RF profiles, harms the performance of many image analysis algorithms.
+Traditional Segmentation based bias field correction methods are constrained by its low intensity-based segmentation accuracy.

 3D Articulated Structure from Motion